The RSFC 10

 Wear your Student ID card at all times and ensure it is visible

 To make sure that the College is a safe environment for all, you should always wear your ID card and be prepared to show it to any member of staff if asked to do so.

 You should not book holidays during term time; losing vital days and weeks of study through taking a holiday will impact on your achievement and performance in examinations.
 This is regarded as unacceptable at RSFC and will not be authorised.

 Do not let part-time work interfere with college work

-You should have a balance; A-levels require 4 hours homework and private study per subject, per week.
-We encourage you to obtain a part time job as it is great experience, however you should at no point let this interfere with college work – i.e. it should not be during College hours and we recommend no more than 8 hours per week.
+You should have a balance; A levels require 4 hours homework and private study per subject, per week.
+We encourage you to obtain a part time job as it is a great experience, however you should at no point let this interfere with College work, i.e. it should not be during College hours and we recommend no more than 8 hours per week.